free priority shipping with $100 domestic purchase

 puff sleeve/pouf sleeve - A full sleeve, generous gathered at armhole

-raglan sleeve - extends in one piece to the neckline with seams from the armhole to the neck
+raglan sleeve - extends in one piece to the neckline with diagonal bust seam from the armhole to the neck

-tulip/petal sleeve - shorter sleeve, crisscrossing over shoulders & biceps; common in the 1970's
+tulip/petal sleeve - shorter sleeve, crisscrossing over shoulders & biceps like petals; common to the 1970's

 WAISTLINES

-basque waist/V-waist - dropped waist starts several inches below the natural waist and often dips at center, making a "V" shape
+basque waist/V-waist - dropped waist starts several inches below the natural waist, often dipping at center, making a "V" shape

 shirred waist - fabric is gathered to make a horizontal panel at waist